srinu-nayak/Real-Estate-House-Price-Prediction/README.md

 1. A Pipeline was built using scikit-learn to combine preprocessing and model training steps.
 2. The model used was Support Vector Regression (SVR) with a radial basis function (RBF) kernel, which is effective for non-linear relationships.

+# Built the best model -  Random Regressor
+# Built the UI using python streamlit